bjobilal/Data-VR-Bridge/README.md

 # Data VR Bridge
 Download the latest version of the Data VR Bridge here and learn how to use it.
+You can find the latest release under Releases >> Tags

 # Dependencies
 To successfully run this app, the following need to be installed on your local device: